Top 12 Best Time Tracking Apps for Freelancers

 Perhaps the most useful feature of Timely is the ability to track time automatically.
 The app logs the time spent by the user on several different activities and uses what it calls its ‘Memory Tracker’.

 Categorisation of Tasks

 Timely will observe your time usage on different tasks and categorise them for you by grouping work together.
 The app will automatically add tags and relevant information to the time logs without the user having to do anything.

 The app has powerful team management tools built in.
 It will show you the time usage of the entire team in one place so you could examine everyone’s productivity and suggest improvements.

 Timely has both monthly and yearly packs and is priced upwards of $7 per month.
 There are also dedicated plans for individuals and teams.

 5 – Tick

 Tick is a useful time tracking apps that are popular with large teams who do not wish to be billed per user.
 The app charges its users by the projects and supports an unlimited number of users.

 Runs in The Background

-Timer apps can quickly become obtrusive when they keep popping up multiple screens and options, diverting the user from the actual task at hand.
+Timer apps can quickly become obtrusive when they keep popping up on multiple screens and options, diverting the user from the actual task at hand.

 Tick specifically addresses this issue and runs silently in the background while you focus on what matters.